 This year I’ve been reflecting on the difference in my parenting now, compared to years ago.
 I’ve let go of much of the stress that I felt around Christmas.
 I used to sweat the small stuff and this year more than any other I think we understand that spending time with family and friends is what’s important.
-We’ve seen many friends lose their parents this year and we are still in disbelief at the loss of BJ’s best buddy back in September.
+We’ve seen many friends lose their parents this year and we are still in disbelief at the loss of Braeden’s best buddy back in September.
 It really does put life into perspective.

-I used to feel embarrassed that BJ preferred a peanut butter sandwich to the lunch with all the trimmings my sister-in-law provided each year.
+I used to feel embarrassed that Braeden preferred a peanut butter sandwich to the lunch with all the trimmings my sister-in-law provided each year.
 Now he eats nearly everything.
 In retrospect, what does it matter what someone eats on the Christmas day?
 It’s not worth ruining a lunch with a battle over food, especially if it’s just for appearance sake.

 For us, Christmas day is a day when I allow chocolate to be eaten at breakfast time and routine goes out the window.
 It’s a day when we can let loose and spend time playing with the games which are being opened and enjoy the moment.

 Often Christmas day is the opposite to this as people shuffle between families and try and please everyone.
-If you have a child who thrives on routine, keep to their routine as much as possible.
+If you have a loved one who thrives on routine, keep to their routine as much as possible.
 Give them a visual schedule so they know what to expect and talk to them about how the day will run.

-If your child is not mobile take some table top activities which will draw children to join in.
+If your child/teen is not mobile take some table top activities which will draw children to join in.
 We’ve made large batches of Christmas play dough and found that adults and kids get involved.

 With so much on, it’s hard to add to the list of things to do for Christmas Day but it’s so much better watching everyone playing together than feeling sad that your child is missing out.